mreid/mark.reid.name/iem/_posts/2009-03-24-women-in-machine-learning.markdown

 ---

-March 24 has been declared [Ada Lovelace day][ald] in honour of [the woman][adal] that many people regard to be the first computer programmer.
+March 24 has been declared [Ada Lovelace day][ald] in honour of [the woman][adal] who many people regard to be the first computer programmer.
 In 1843 she wrote a program to compute Bernoulli numbers for Charles Babbage's yet-to-be-built [Analytical Engine][ae].
 The day is intended to be "an international day of blogging to draw attention to women excelling in technology."
 To do my bit, I thought I would highlight some women in machine learning who I believe fit the description.

 [ald]: http://findingada.com/
 [adal]: http://en.wikipedia.org/wiki/Ada_Lovelace